jyu1129/Library-System-IS-assignment/README.md

 - [ ] Correct the number (Personnel cost)

 #### Week 5:
-- [ ] Interview form should be filled by normal employees
+- [x] Interview form should be filled by normal employees
-- [ ] Change format for the interview
+- [x] Change format for the interview
+- [ ] Change interview questions
 - [ ] Questionnaire:
   - [ ] Disclaimers / Instructions / Intro
   - [ ] User can do annonymously